danvuk567/Linux-Command-Data-Analytics/Linux-Data-Cleaning-and-Analysis/readme.md

 # Linux Command Data Analytics

-## Exploratory Data Analysis and Data Cleaning
+## Data Cleaning

-Let's do some data cleaning and exploration using Linux Bash commands on the data source text file in the steps outlined below.
+Let's do some data cleaning and exploration using Linux bash commands on the data source text file in the steps outlined below.
 I used an Oracle cloud virtual terminal running a Linux Shell for this excercise.

 1. Let’s use the sed command to remove the carriage returns from the file and output to a new file that we can modify.